 AFSCME 65 K-12 members made it clear, going unpaid during the summer break made it difficult to stay in these jobs.
 Many had to ration heat, gas, and even food to make sure they had the resources to get by until the new school year.
 Council 65 worked with our labor partners to propose legislation allowing school workers to access UI.

-Last November, When AFSCME members helped elect a pro-worker majority to the Minnesota Legislature, we knew this was our chance.
+Last November, when AFSCME members helped elect a pro-worker majority to the Minnesota Legislature, we knew this was our chance.
 Some members testified before the legislature on how life changing this benefit could be, hundreds of others called and wrote their legislators asking them to support UI for school workers.
-You can watch member's testimony below.

 What You Need to Know about Unemployment Insurance